 The careful removal of the Thomas Moore statue was successfully carried out in May 2014.
 Extensive pre-work surveys including laser scanning and detailed examinations of the condition of the bronze and surrounding stone plinth were undertaken in advance.
 These examinations showed that the statue was in very good condition, particularly when taking into account its age.
 The statue was placed in College Green back in 1857.

 In December of 2014 a section of historic railings and gates were carefully removed from the perimeter of the Rotunda Hospital on Parnell Street.
 Once delivered to the workshop these were carefully cleaned of years of accumulated rust and layers of paint.
 This then allowed for a full assessment of their condition.
 The railing repairs and conservation works are now completed.
-The reinstatement of the railings is due to take place before the end of 2016.
+The reinstatement of the railings is due to take place in 2017.

 To facilitate the alignment within the central median of O’Connell Street Upper, the Fr.
 Mathew Statue was carefully removed by KNN in June 2015.